Feyerabend/vm/jvm1/README.md

 [^copy]: The prototype here will not even be called a 'JVM' because it is trademarked/copyrighted by Sun/Oracle.
-There are now adays also proper verifications routines for these machines to guarantee (or be as secure as you can) for a proper use.
+There are now adays also proper verifications routines for these machines to guarantee (or be as secure as you can) for a proper use, where it used to be only a "routine" in natural language.
 The official machine HotSpot is highly optimized and requires in depth learning to get aquainted with.
 See e.g. https://docs.oracle.com/en/java/javase/20/vm/java-virtual-machine-guide.pdf